- Plots are 9 x 18 feet.

 - Garden plots need to be attended at least weekly.
 Make arrangements with fellow gardeners to attend your plot if you will be unable to maintain it.

 - Equipment Use: FGCG has hoses and hand tools available for use in the shed, these are to be shared.
 Equipment must be washed off before returning to shed.
 Use equipment only for what it was designed for.
 Store FGCG equipment neatly for safety and to prevent damage.
 Tools may not leave the garden area and will be treated as theft of Government property.
 Report any damaged equipment to the Garden Coordinator.
-Place reports on the "Attention Garden Coordinator" shelf and post-it board in the garden.
 To contact via email, use the "Email Us" button at the top of this page.
 Office number: +1 (706)791-9483, cell +1 (706)831-5919.

-- Watering: Each plot is limited to using 1 watering spigot for no more than 30 minutes at a time.
+- Watering: Each plot is limited to using 1 watering spigot for no more than 30 minutes at a time when there is more than one gardener needing that spigot.
 The plot holder must be present during watering to control run-off and over-spray into neighboring plots.
 Sprinklers are allowed but cannot be left attached to hoses.
 Early morning or early evening is the best for watering.
 Water restrictions may be enforced as required by the installation.

 - Composting: Contributing to the FGCG composting area is encouraged.
 Please use provided bins for green compost: fruit or vegetable scraps, coffee grounds, tea, garden refuse or green grass (not diseased plants or weeds).
 Use provided tubs for brown compost: clean paper/clean light cardboard, dried grass, fall leaves, straw, and sawdust or wood chips.
 Compost equipment is part of the educational program, loading a 50/50 mixture of green and brown and watering the compost will only be done by the CYS program or under the direction of the Garden Coordinator.